 Naples is a city famed for its food and drink as well as its beautiful coastlines and architecture.
 But what exactly do Neapolitans eat daily?
-We have collected the top eight dishes you won’t want to miss on a trip to Naples.
+We have collected the top eight Naples dishes you won’t want to miss on your trip.
 These are classics and staples that locals eat every day, and each has a rich history and story of cultural significance behind it.
 Forget Amalfi limoncello and pasta Bolognese, these dishes are all authentic local essentials which reflect the very function of society itself in Naples.
 In fact, some of the most quintessentially Italian dishes originate in Naples, as we will see with some items on this list.

 The land itself should also not be forgotten when it comes to the food of Naples.
 From the lemon groves that top sheer cliffs on the Amalfi coast to the tomato vines that creep up the side of Mt.
 Vesuvius, the food in Naples often comes with a visual and beautiful context.
 It is often noticed, for example, that some of the staple foods in the South reflect the Italian flag, with the ingredients tomato, mozzarella and basil showing up in dishes again and again.
 Neapolitans take immense pride in their food, and, as we will explain in this post, the very structure of life in the city revolves around these dishes.

 If you are planning a trip to Naples, or even if you are just dreaming of going, here is a list of the top eight dishes not to miss out on when you get there.
 It is not an exhaustive list, as there is such a variety to eat and drink in the city, but these items are staples and authentic dishes.
 Many of them are not eaten in other parts of Italy, and many of them are classic Italian dishes that originated in Naples and the surrounding areas.
 For each, we provide a brief history and a note on where in the city to find the dish.
 The best way to find out about these foods, however, is as usual to go out and try them for yourself!